 This document proposes to add a new IRAP only HRD (IOH) SEI message to VVC that carries HRD information for an IRAP-only sub-bitstream that can be used in decoder trick play operation.
 The proposed IOH SEI message indicates irap_only_level_idc, a maximum speedup as well as bitrate and CPB size of the IRAP-only sub-bitstream.
 Related changes to the scalable nesting SEI message in Annex D and extraction process and HRD timing derivation in Annex C are proposed.

+Revision 1 of this document adds initial CPB removal delay and offset signalling to the proposed IOH SEI message.

 Introduction